-Smoking can speed up the aging process because of the nicotine contained within cigarettes.
+Smoking can speed up the aging skin process because of the nicotine contained within cigarettes.
 Over time, nicotine causes the blood vessels to narrow, which reduces oxygen flow and nutrients to the skin cells.
 Your skin needs nutrient-rich blood and lots of hydration from within (as well as externally from products) so keeping everything as healthy as possible on the inside reflects on the outside.

 For advice on how to quit smoking, visit the Smokefree website.